 Source: [Mojtaba Nabipour], (2023).

-Using this data, the retailer can estimate the Poisson parameter, lambda, for purchases during a one-hour period at the store location.
-The Poisson parameter, lambda, can be estimated by calculating the average number of purchases per one-hour period across all days of the week.
-In this case, the average number of purchases per one-hour period is:
+Using these data, the retailer can estimate the Poisson parameter λ for purchases during a one-hour period at the given store.
+The Poisson parameter λ can be estimated by calculating the average number of purchases per one-hour period over all days of the week.
+In this case, the average number of purchases per one-hour period is

 lambda = (45 + 50 + 35 + 60 + 75 + 90 + 80) / 7 = 63.6

-The retailer can then use the Poisson distribution to estimate the probability of different numbers of purchases during a one-hour period at the store location.
+The retailer then uses the Poisson distribution to estimate the probability of different numbers of purchases during a one-hour period at the given store.
 For example, the retailer might want to estimate the probability of having more than 70 purchases during a one-hour period, which would require the store to be prepared to handle a higher volume of customers than usual.

-Using the Poisson distribution with lambda = 63.6, the probability of having more than 70 purchases during a one-hour period can be calculated as follows:
+Using the Poisson distribution with lambda = 63.6, the probability of having more than 70 purchases during a one-hour period is

 P(X>70)=1-P(X<=70)= 1 - P(X = 0) - P(X = 1) - ... - P(X = 70) ≈ 0.004

-This calculation shows that the probability of having more than 70 purchases during a one-hour period is quite low, at approximately 0.4%.
-This information can help the retailer make decisions about staffing levels, inventory management, and other aspects of store operations.
+This calculation shows that the probability of having more than 70 purchases during a one-hour period is quite low, approximately 0.4%.
+This information can help the retailer decide about staffing levels, inventory management, and other aspects of store operations.

-Self-check questions
+Self-check Questions

-1. why is Gamma distribution being more suitable for demand description than normal distribution?
+1. Why is the Gamma distribution more suitable for demand description than the normal distribution?

-The gamma distribution allows for a wider range of shapes and has a longer tail than the normal distribution, which makes it more suitable for describing demand patterns that may have skewness.
+The Gamma distribution allows for a wider range of shapes and has a longer tail than the normal distribution, which makes it more suitable for describing demand patterns that may be skewed.

 1.3 Demand Models

-As we discussed in the previous section, demand was considered as a stochastic quantity.
-An inventory often experiences a broad range of demand patterns for its items.
-Without identifying and distinguishing these patterns, planning a successful inventory management policy would probably fail.
-In many published papers, inventory models are classified rather than demand models.
-The figure below presents a proposed classification of inventory demand patterns based on the study of the nature of demand for inventory items proposed by A.H.
-Kobbacy and Liang in (Kobbacy & Liang, 1999).
+As discussed in the previous section, demand is considered a stochastic quantity.
+An inventory is often subjected to a broad range of demand patterns.
+Without identifying and distinguishing these patterns, an inventory management policy would probably fail.
+In many publications, inventory models are classified rather than demand models.
+The figure below presents a proposed classification of inventory demand patterns based on a study of demand for inventory items (Kobbacy & Liang, 1999).

 Types of Demand